cristiri/Invariant_Control_Self_Driving_Car/README.md

-# Invariant Trajectory Tracking Control for Self Driving Car
+# Invariant Trajectory Tracking Control for Self-Driving Car
 Code developed for the work published in "C. Tiriolo, W. Lucia -  On the Design of Control Invariant Regions for Feedback Linearized Car-Like Vehicles  - ACC - LCSS 2023"

 Full paper at: https://doi.org/10.1109/LCSYS.2022.3224680